NorthernWidget-Skunkworks/Project-Okapi/README.md

 }
 ```

 `setup()` is a special function that runs just once when the logger boots up.
 In this case, it first adds the Walrus' header to the header string. `GetHeader()` is a standard function that lies within each of our sensor libraries and returns this header information as a `String`.
-We then pass the header and the I2C values to the Resnik library's `begin()` function.
+We then pass the header and the I2C values to the Okapi library's `begin()` function.
 This sets up the header and prepares the data loger to record data.
 Finally, this function calls `Init()`, which we skip ahead to describe immediately below.

 >> (awickert): I still don't understand why we have to pass `sizeof()` and can't just compute that within the function.